Hom-Lie algebra structures on quadratic Lie algebras and twisted invariant Killing-like forms defined on them

+Write $[\,\cdot\,,\,\cdot\,]$ instead of $\alpha\circ\mu\,\left(\,\cdot\,,\,\cdot\,\right)$ when the latter is a Lie bracket.
 It turns out that if $K(x,[y,z])=0$ for any $x,y,z\in \g$, then $\g$ is a solvable Lie algebra.
 Also, $K=0$, if and only if $\g$ is a nilpotent Lie algebra.
-It can be proved, however, that if the Hom-Lie algebra $(\g,\mu,\alpha)$ is nilpotent then $K=0$ (see {\bf Prop. \ref{GilStatement}}), but the converse in the Hom-Lie category is not true: If $K=0$, the Hom-Lie algebra $(\g,\mu,\alpha)$ is not necessarily nilpotent.
+It can be proved, however, that if the Hom-Lie algebra $(\g,\mu,\alpha)$ is nilpotent then $K=0$ (see {\bf Prop. \ref{GilStatement}}), but the converse in the Hom-Lie category is not true: If $K=0$, the Hom-Lie algebra $(\g,\mu,\alpha)$ is not necessarily nilpotent (see \S 5 below).
 On the other extreme, $K$ is non-degenerate if and only if the Cartan-Killing form $\kappa$ of $(\g,[\,\cdot\,,\,\cdot\,])$ is non-degenerate, which implies that $\g$ is a semisimple Lie algebra.
 As far as we know, no previous steps had been taken in this direction and we have found them interesting and appealing as $K$ gives a way to relate the Hom-Lie algebra $(\g,\mu,\alpha)$ with the Lie algebra $(\g,[\,\cdot\,,\,\cdot\,])$ (see {\bf Thm. \ref{Teorema Cartan-Killing}}).

-The origin of this work is \cite{GSV}, where the following problem is addressed and solved: {\sl Given a quadratic Lie algebra $\g$ having a subspace (not necessarily a subalgebra) $\g_0\hookrightarrow\g$ that admits the structure of a quadratic Lie algebra whose invariant bilinear form $B_0:\g_0\times\g_0\to\Bbb F$ is not given by the restriction of the invariant bilinear form $B:\g\times\g\to\Bbb F$, could it carry an ideal $V\hookrightarrow\g$ in such a way that $\g$ is an extension of $\g_0$\/?} We have shown in \cite{GSV} how to reconstruct $\g$ from $\g_0$ and $V$ and how to produce an invariant $B$ on it, given the fact that extension $V\hookrightarrow\g\to\g/V\simeq\g_0$ is central.
-We shall refer ourselves to such central extensions $\g$ equipped with their corresponding invariant $B$, as {\it quadratic central extensions\/} for short.
+The origin of this work is \cite{GSV}, where the following problem is addressed and solved: {\sl Given a quadratic Lie algebra $\g$ having a central ideal $V$ such that the quotient $\g_0=\g/V$ has the structure of a quadratic Lie algebra whose invariant metric $B_0:\g_0\times\g_0\to\Bbb F$ is not given by the restriction of the invariant bilinear form $B:\g\times\g\to\Bbb F$, can the structure of $\g$ be recovered from that of $\g_0$?} We have shown in \cite{GSV} how to reconstruct $\g$ from $\g_0$ and $V$ and how to produce an invariant metric $B$ on it, given the fact that the extension $V\hookrightarrow\g\to\g/V\simeq\g_0$ is central.